justinclayton/aws-deeplens-worker-safety-project/README.md

 ### View output in AWS IoT

 1. Go to AWS IoT console at https://console.aws.amazon.com/iot/home
+2. In the left-hand sidebar, click "Test".
-2. Under Subscription topic, enter the topic name that you entered as an environment variable for the Lambda function you created in the earlier step (example: worker-safety-demo-cloud) and click Subscribe to topic.
+3. Under Subscription topic, enter the topic name that you entered as an environment variable for the Lambda function you created in the earlier step (example: worker-safety-demo-cloud) and click Subscribe to topic.
-3. You should now see JSON message with a list of people detected and whether they are wearing safety hats or not.
+4. You should now see JSON message with a list of people detected and whether they are wearing safety hats or not.

 ### View output in Amazon CloudWatch